mr-strawberry66/discord-bot/README.md

-# discord-bot
+# Discord bot

-A quick and dirty discord bot to assign roles
+A quick attempt at writing a simple discord bot to assign a role upon a user joining a server.